finos/FDC3/README.md

 The mission of the Financial Desktop Connectivity and Collaboration Consortium (FDC3) is to develop specific protocols and taxonomies to advance the ability of desktop applications in financial workflows to interoperate in a plug-and-play fashion and without prior, bi-lateral agreements.

 ## About this Repository
 FDC3 is a standard.
 This repository houses the documentation and specifications for the ratified FDC3 standards.

+## Using the standard
+Check out [the documentation website](https://fdc3.finos.org) for the different components of the standard, an overview of [common use cases](https://fdc3.finos.org/docs/use-cases/overview), developer [API docs](https://fdc3.finos.org/docs/api/api-intro) and [standard compliance information](https://fdc3.finos.org/docs/fdc3-compliance).

+Latest version of the standard is [1.0](https://fdc3.finos.org/docs/1.0/fdc3-intro).
+See [all available versions](https://fdc3.finos.org/versions).

+## Contributing
 To join Working Groups meetings and Mailing lists where the standard is built, please check the [FDC3 space in the FINOS Wiki](http://wiki.finos.org/fdc3).

-## Contributing
+If you'd like to contribute code to this repository:

 1. Fork it (<https://github.com/FDC3/FDC3/fork>)
 2. Create your feature branch (`git checkout -b feature/fooBar`)